sergasent/sergasent/README.md

 <h1>Hi there, I'm Sergey</h1>
 <br />

-I am a frontend developer committed to continuous professional growth.
-I am always eager to enhance my skills and explore new opportunities in the field.
-You can reach me on Telegram.
+I'm a frontend developer with a passion for creating interactive and creative websites.
+I'm eager to learn, improve, and participate in exciting projects to contribute to the world of web development.

 <h2>Contacts</h2>
 <div>